joshspeagle/dynesty/docs/source/index.rst

 2.0.0 (2022-10-06)
 ------------------
-This is a major release with several significant improvements by Sergey Koposov
+This is a major release with several significant improvements contributed by Sergey Koposov

-* One is the implementation of the check-points to save progress and allow restarting of fits [See here](https://dynesty.readthedocs.io/en/latest/quickstart.html#checkpointing)
+- The implementation of the check-points to save progress and allow restarting of fits. `See here <https://dynesty.readthedocs.io/en/latest/quickstart.html#checkpointing>`__
-* A new simple interface to obtain equally weighted samples directly from results object.
-[See here](https://dynesty.readthedocs.io/en/latest/crashcourse.html)
+- A new simple interface to obtain equally weighted samples directly from results object. `See here <https://dynesty.readthedocs.io/en/latest/crashcourse.html>`__
-* Allow likelihood functions to return additional computed quantities (blobs) that will be saved together with samples.
-[See hre](https://dynesty.readthedocs.io/en/latest/quickstart.html#saving-auxialiary-information-from-log-likelihood-function)
+- Allow likelihood functions to return additional computed quantities (blobs) that will be saved together with samples. `See here <https://dynesty.readthedocs.io/en/latest/quickstart.html#saving-auxialiary-information-from-log-likelihood-function>`__
-* Random slice sampling now supports interval doubling scheme which may increase the performance in the case of bad posteriors.
+- Random slice sampling now supports interval doubling scheme which may increase the performance in the case of bad posteriors.

 *IMPORTANT* This release includes some major refactoring of class structure in dynesty in to implement the check-pointing.
 While we haven't seen any breakage in our tests, it is possible that some of more-unusual workflows may be affected.
 Please submit a bug report on github if you see anything that doesn't look correct.
 Also, while every effort was made that checkpointing works correctly, it is possible that some corner-cases have been missed.
 Please report if you see any issues.

 All the individual changes are listed below:

-* The nested samplers can now be saved and restored from the file using .save() .restore() interface ( #386 ; by @segasai )
+- The nested samplers can now be saved and restored from the file using .save() .restore() interface ( #386 ; by @segasai )
-* When sampling is performed using run_nested() it is now possible to perform checkpoints at regular intervals, allowing you then resume sampling if it was interrupted ( #386 ; by @segasai )
+- When sampling is performed using run_nested() it is now possible to perform checkpoints at regular intervals, allowing you then resume sampling if it was interrupted ( #386 ; by @segasai )
-* The nested sampler results object now allows to retrieve the equal weighted samples directly with results.equal_samples() method as well as allows you to retrieve the importance weights through .importance_weights() method ( #390 ; by @segasai)
+- The nested sampler results object now allows to retrieve the equal weighted samples directly with results.equal_samples() method as well as allows you to retrieve the importance weights through .importance_weights() method ( #390 ; by @segasai)
-* A code for a multiprocessing pool that is specifically adapted for dynesty was added to dynesty.pool.
+- A code for a multiprocessing pool that is specifically adapted for dynesty was added to dynesty.pool.
 It enables faster performance in the case if the likelihood function takes a long time to pickle or the data/(likelihood arguments) take long time to pickle ( #394 ; by @segasai )
-* The likelihood functions can now return auxiliary information (i.e. derived quantities) that will be preserved with the samples.
+- The likelihood functions can now return auxiliary information (i.e. derived quantities) that will be preserved with the samples.
 This is done with the blob interface ( #395 ; by @segasai )
-* Sampler.n_effective is no longer unnecessarily computed when sampling with an infinite limit on n_effective. ( #379 ; by @edbennett )
+- Sampler.n_effective is no longer unnecessarily computed when sampling with an infinite limit on n_effective. ( #379 ; by @edbennett )
-* In rare occasions, dynamic nested samplng fits with maxiter set could have failed with 'list index out of range' errors.
+- In rare occasions, dynamic nested samplng fits with maxiter set could have failed with 'list index out of range' errors.
 That was addressed ( #392 ; by @segasai )
-* The Monte-Carlo volume calculations by RadFriends/SupFriends/MultiEllipsoid were inaccurate (fix # 398; #399 ; by @segasai )
+- The Monte-Carlo volume calculations by RadFriends/SupFriends/MultiEllipsoid were inaccurate (fix # 398; #399 ; by @segasai )
-* Setting n_effective for Sampler.run_nested() and DynamicSampler.sample_initial(), and n_effective_init for DynamicSampler.run_nested(), are deprecated ( #379 ; by @edbennett )
+- Setting n_effective for Sampler.run_nested() and DynamicSampler.sample_initial(), and n_effective_init for DynamicSampler.run_nested(), are deprecated ( #379 ; by @edbennett )
-* The slice sampling can now switch to doubling interval expansion algorithm from Neal(2003), if at any point of the sampling the interval was expanded more than 1000 times.
+- The slice sampling can now switch to doubling interval expansion algorithm from Neal(2003), if at any point of the sampling the interval was expanded more than 1000 times.
 It should help slice/rslice sampling of difficult posteriors ( #382 ; by @segasai )
-* The accumulation of statistics using to tune proposal distribution is now more robust when multi-threading/pool is used.
+- The accumulation of statistics using to tune proposal distribution is now more robust when multi-threading/pool is used.
 Previously statistics from every queue_size call were used and all other were discarded.
 Now the statistics are accumulated from all the parallel sampling calls.
 That should help sampling of complex distributions. ( #385 ; by @segasai )
-* The .update_proposal() function that updates the states of samplers now has an additional keyword which allows to either just accumulate the statistics from repeated function calls or actual update of the proposal.
+- The .update_proposal() function that updates the states of samplers now has an additional keyword which allows to either just accumulate the statistics from repeated function calls or actual update of the proposal.
 This was needed to not loose information when queue_size>1 ( #385 ; by @segasai )
-* The ellipsoid bounding has been sped up by not using the Cholesky tranform , also a check was added/test expanded for possible numerical issues when sampling from multiple ellipsoids potentially causing assert q>0 ( #397 ; by @segasai )
+- The ellipsoid bounding has been sped up by not using the Cholesky tranform , also a check was added/test expanded for possible numerical issues when sampling from multiple ellipsoids potentially causing assert q>0 ( #397 ; by @segasai )
-* The individual samplers now take as input a special Namedtuple SamplerArgument rather than just a tuple ( #400 ; by @segasai ).
+- The individual samplers now take as input a special Namedtuple SamplerArgument rather than just a tuple ( #400 ; by @segasai ).

 1.2.3 (2022-06-02)
 ------------------
 Bug fix release

-* Add a copy() method to Results object
+- Add a copy() method to Results object
-* Prevent an issue when pickling/unpickling samplers
+- Prevent an issue when pickling/unpickling samplers
-* Small ellipsoidal sampling speedup
+- Small ellipsoidal sampling speedup

 1.2.2 (2022-04-12)
 ------------------
 Bug fix release

-* The problem with biased posteriors was fixed when using multi-ellipsoid bounds and rslice and rwalk samplers.
+- The problem with biased posteriors was fixed when using multi-ellipsoid bounds and rslice and rwalk samplers.
 Previously the chains did not satisfy detailed balance. (issue #364).
 Original discovery of the problem and help by Colm Talbot.
 In the case of complex posteriors, somewhat slower performance may be seen.
-* Fix the issue introduced in 1.2.1 when the prior_transform returns a tuple or or a list (rather than numpy array).
+- Fix the issue introduced in 1.2.1 when the prior_transform returns a tuple or or a list (rather than numpy array).
 Now that should be accepted.

 1.2.1 (2022-04-04)
 ------------------
 Small bug fix release

-* The arguments of prior_transform and likelihood function are now explicitely copied, so the sampling can work if those function apply changes to argument vectors ( #362 )
+- The arguments of prior_transform and likelihood function are now explicitely copied, so the sampling can work if those function apply changes to argument vectors ( #362 )
-* Fix the compilation of the docs, and update them a bit
+- Fix the compilation of the docs, and update them a bit

 1.2.0 (2022-03-31)
 ------------------